urbanopt/geojson-modelica-translator/README.rst

 * Make sure jm_ipython.sh is in your local path.
 * After running the :code:`py.test` go into the :code:`tests/model_connectors/output` directory
-* Copy jmodelica.py to path :copy:`cp cp ../../../geojson_modelica_translator/modelica/lib/runner/jmodelica.py .`
+* Copy jmodelica.py to path :copy:`cp ../../../geojson_modelica_translator/modelica/lib/runner/jmodelica.py .`
 * Run examples using either of the the following:
     * :code:`jm_ipython.sh jmodelica.py spawn_single.Loads.B5a6b99ec37f4de7f94020090.coupling`
     * :code:`jm_ipython.sh jmodelica.py spawn_single/Loads/B5a6b99ec37f4de7f94020090/coupling.mo`
+    * The warnings from the simulations can be ignored.
+A successful simulation will return Final Run Statistics.
 * Install matplotlib package. :code:`pip install matplotlib`
 * Visualize the results by inspecting the resulting mat file using BuildingsPy.
 Run this from the root directory of the GMT.